The Mount agent has the following notes:

 The high availability fire drill detects discrepancies between the VCS configuration and the underlying infrastructure on a node; discrepancies that might prevent a service group from going online on a specific node.
 For Mount resources, the high availability drill performs the following, it:

-For more information about using the high availability fire drill see the Veritas Cluster Server Administrator's Guide.
+For more information about using the high availability fire drill see the Veritas Cluster Server User's Guide.

-If the mount option in the mount table output has the option mntlock="key", then it is locked with the key "key".
-To verify if mount locking is in use and has the value of "key", run the
+If the mount option in the mount table output has the option mntlock="key", then it is locked with the key key.
+To verify if this option has a value of "key", run the

 mount command and review its output.